Dorane-27/Dorane-27/README.md

-## Hey 👋 there, I am Fahim Mohamed
+## Hey 👋 there, I am Fahim Mohamed, A ZKP Engineer and Researcher

 Formerly immersed into the world of Smart Contracts as Ethereum Security Researcher, I currently enjoy learning, researching and building Zero Knowledge Proof Systems.
 Having initially taken Bsc in Energy Engineering, i decided to wrapp together my Mathematical & Physics skills and deploy it to Blockchain to particularly solve the issues of Scalability and Privacy.